Oohwo/BlurbBot/README.md

 The bot is currently being hosted on [railway.app](https://railway.app) and I'm using Airtable to store all my data.

-At the moment, I do not plan on sending any invite links!
+At the moment, I am only sending invite links to close friends (on request)!
 This bot is meant as a personal journaling bot for myself as well as a way to teach my friends how to create their own Discord bots.
 Feel free to fork and host this bot on your own as an example :)

 ## Demo